10 Magical Reasons to Visit The Garden This Fall

 7. Learn Something New

-Kids love the Huntsville Botanical Garden, and there’s a great new program that combines nature and STEM just for kids in grades K-8!
+Kids love the Huntsville Botanical Garden, and there’s a great program that combines nature and STEM just for kids in grades K-8!
 Nature Academy classes are a two-hour adventure into science at the Garden led by our certified educators.
 They are open to all homeschool, public school, and private school students in the area.
 Pre-register in advance.

 8. The Garden Railway